Van Dijk "still wants to go for" World Cup with Netherlands - TribalFootball.com

-The Liverpool center half is not ready to call time on his international career just yet.
+The Liverpool centre half is not ready to call time on his international career just yet.

 Dutch head coach Ronald Koeman confirmed he held talks with Van Dijk about his future.